jaeyk/comp_thinking_social_science/docs/index.md

 ## Textbook

 [The online book version](https://jaeyk.github.io/PS239T/) of the course materials is currently work in progress.
+I am loosely aiming the completion of this book in 2020.

 ## Objectives

+- The goal of this course is to help students become a more efficient and innovative researcher by leveraging the power of automation.

-The course is currently divided into two main subjects (fundamentals and applications) and six main sessions.
+- The course is currently divided into two main subjects (fundamentals and applications) and six main sessions.

 ### Part I Fundamentals